Public Sector Accounting Standards (PSAS)

 The proposed amendments would:

-• amend the definition of “tangible capital asset”
+- amend the definition of “tangible capital asset”

-• add guidance to identify a “collection”
+- add guidance to identify a “collection”

-• add disclosure requirements to highlight the importance of works of art, historical treasures, and collections
+- add disclosure requirements to highlight the importance of works of art, historical treasures, and collections

-• add guidance to clarify the accounting treatment for situations addressed by the PS 4200 series
+- add guidance to clarify the accounting treatment for situations addressed by the PS 4200 series.

-International Public Sector Accounting Standards (IPSAS)
+International Public Sector Accounting Standards Board

-Exposure draft – Exploration for and Evaluation of Mineral Resources
+Exposure draft – Tangible Natural Resources

-Comments are requested by May 31, 2024.
+Comments are requested by February 28, 2025.

 Contact us